-There are basically two types of wallets you can store and access your bitcoins with.
+There are basically two types of wallets you can access your bitcoins and other cryptos with.
 The first type is a custodial wallet and the second type is a non-custodial wallet.
-You see, wallets are comprised of key pairs- a public key and private key.
+You see, wallets are comprised of cryptographic key pairs- a public key and private key.
 The public key is the wallet address you can share with others to receive payment.
 The private key is used to send funds out from your wallet.
 A custodial wallet is one in which you do not have access to the private key.
 And a non-custodial wallet, you alone control your crypto with the private key.

 Coinbase (web and phone app)

 A non-custodial wallet is a wallet in which you alone control with access to the private key.
 A non-custodial wallet, for example, is kind of like a safe you stash your money in, and you alone have the key to access it.
 Similarly, if you lose your private key, you lose access to your funds… forever.
 Being your own bank requires due diligence!

 There are different types of non-custodial wallets for Bitcoin; full node wallets and wallets that use remote nodes.
 Full node wallets contain the entire distributed ledger or blockchain.
 A full node contains all the transactions that have ever occurred since the beginning of the blockchain to the present.
 That’s a lot of data!
 So if you don’t keep your full node wallet online constantly, you will need to sync to the current block to access and spend your funds.
 This can take quite some time.
 Wallets that use remote server nodes, like Electrum and Coinomi, load quickly and do not occupy much space on your device.

 Electrum (pc and phone app)

 Bitcoin Core (available only on pc) <- Full node wallet